mortarbug/Basic-Video-Game-Automation/README.md

 # Intro
 This repository holds a bunch of scripts I wrote to make various videogame experiences more enjoyable.
 I mostly stuck with using GUI automation via the pyautogui module.
+The mouse positioning corresponds to my current computer screen and zoom settings--1920x1080, 100% zoom in browsers.

 ## Neopets Automation
- I try to automate some of the dailies I did in Neopets
+ I try to automate some of the dailies I do in neopets.

 ## Shop Wizard Automation
  A script that opens a bunch of shop wizard searches--this is useful for finding out how to price various items in the store